Describing Identity Management

 The overarching goal of Identity Management is to create an easy to use, centralized solution that grants secure access to systems across all corporate networks.
 That's an idea even a business with two people needs to have a solution for.

-By creating trackable and auditable identities for every user, companies of any size can maintain compliance with outside regulators.
-Once that digital identity has been created, it must be maintained, modified, and monitored throughout the user's lifecycle, this process can be laborious with only a few users, without centralized management.
+By creating traceable and auditable identities for every user, companies of any size can maintain compliance with outside regulators.
+Once that digital identity has been created, it must be maintained, modified, and monitored throughout the user lifecycle, this process can be laborious with only a few users, without centralized management.

 After onboarding, users can create access requests for additional resources.
 Access requests from users may be processed or declined.